 “What is sterling silver?”

 Pure silver is a ‘soft’ metal, meaning it is too fragile to craft wearable items such as jewellery.
-Sterling silver, also known as 925 silver, is made up of 92.5% pure silver and 7.5% other metals (typically copper) making it far more durable than pure silver, and is therefore used as standard for manufacturing silver jewellery.
+Sterling silver, also known as 925 silver, consists of 92.5% pure silver and 7.5% other metals (mainly copper) making it far more durable than pure silver, mean it is the widely used standard for silver jewellery.

 “Can I wear my jewellery all the time?”